Eye conditions

 - Professor Alex Hewitt (CERA) and Professor Alice Pébay (University of Melbourne) are using stem cell technology and gene-editing techniques to develop new treatments.

-- Associate Professor Penny Allen is leading the Bionic Eye Project at CERA.
-She is testing a bionic eye in people with retinitis pigmentosa.
+- Associate Professor Penny Allen is leading the Bionic Eye Project at CERA, which has provided a retinal prosthesis to seven Victorians to date.